 The Commission may on its own motion or on the basis of petitions made to it on allegations of human rights violations by armed forces, seek a report from the Central Government.
 On receipt of the report, it may either not proceed with the complaint or, as the case may be, make its recommendations to the Government.
 According to the Act, the Central Government shall inform the Commission of the action taken on the recommendations within three months or such further time as the Commission may allow.
 It is further stipulated that the Commission shall publish its report together with its recommendations made to the Central Government and the action taken by that Government on such recommendations.
 A copy of the report so published will also be given to the petitioner.

 They may be in Hindi, English or in any language included in the Eighth Schedule of the Constitution.
 The complaints are expected to be self contained.
 No fee is charged on complaints.
 The Commission may ask for further information and affidavits to be filed in support of allegations whenever considered necessary.
-The Commission may in its discretion, accept telegraphic complaints and complaints conveyed through FAX or by e-mail.
-Complaints can also be made on the mobile telephone number of the Commission.
+The Commission may in its discretion, accept complaints conveyed through FAX or at e-mail id firstname.lastname@example.org.

 Ordinarily, complaints of the following nature are not entertained by the Commission: